How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Trans fats and most of the vegetable oils will be a problem for calcium absorption because they are not a good source of fat-soluble vitamins.

-I prefer raw unsalted A2 Gouda cheese and I'm partial to slices of apple since that's the way my dad taught me.
+I prefer raw unsalted Gouda cheese and I'm partial to slices of raw apple because that's the way my dad taught me.
+My dad even ate his apple pie with his favorite cheese.

 As you can see, there are a number of factors that will either prevent or help with the uptake of calcium into your body.

 Your glandular system that regulates messages sent to intestinal mucosa is another big factor.
-It requires a good amount of the fat-soluble vitamins to work properly.

-The fat-soluble vitamins are also required in intestinal mucosa along with adequate amounts of dietary cholesterol to maintain the proper integrity so that it passes only the nutrients that your body needs.
+Fat-soluble vitamins are also required in intestinal mucosa along with adequate amounts of dietary cholesterol to maintain the proper integrity so that it passes only the nutrients that your body needs.

-At the same time keeping out toxins and large undigested proteins.
+And at the same time keeping out toxins and large undigested proteins.

-The best sources of calcium will come from nutrient dense dairy foods and seafood which also contain the fat-soluble vitamins - most notably vitamins A, D, and K2.
+The best sources of calcium will come from nutrient dense dairy foods and quality seafood which also contain the fat-soluble vitamins - most notably vitamins A, D, and K2.

 Also, dietary calcium in bio-available form will be the best sources of calcium for the human body.